- Go 77.3%

 - Recommendations — send a book recommendation to another user

-- Integrated EPUB reader with prev/next book navigation and swipe/keyboard support
+.htmlpreviews in a chat,.xmlis OPDS 1.2,.jsonis OPDS 2.0; no account needed, revocable, scoped to that one resource - Integrated EPUB reader with prev/next book navigation and swipe/keyboard support

 - Librarian pairing — pair an external "librarian" service to enable a chat assistant (uses the MCP server under the hood)